ros2/ros2_documentation/source/Installation/Foxy/OSX-Install-Binary.rst

 In one terminal, set up the ROS 2 environment as described above and then run a ``talker``:

 .. code-block:: bash
-If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions :ref:`here <dds-osx-binary>`.

    ros2 run demo_nodes_cpp talker